DITY Moving for Military

 Why Choose A DITY Move?

-Although a DITY move requires much more time and coordination on your part, it does offer numerous benefits that may be appealing to you.
+Although a Personally Procured Move (PPM) requires much more time and coordination on your part, it does offer numerous benefits that may be appealing to you.
 The most obvious of these benefits is the ability to keep the monetary difference between the actual cost of the move and the GCC.
 The GCC rate is based on a variety of factors including the duty station, distance between bases, rank and the authorized weight limit.